wavemaker/docs/learn/react-native/web-view.md

 ## Example

-Below example shows Adding Script and CSS to Web App and Communication from Web App to React Native App.
+The following example shows adding script and CSS to Web App.
+It also shows how to communicate from Web App to React Native App.

 ### Web App